qUB3r-001/Tic-Tac-Toe-/README.md

 ## About

 The classic game of Tic-Tac-Toe made with React using hooks.

+- Made using React.js Hooks implementation.
+- Used MUI: React Components library and Bootstrap v5.0 for all components and styling.
-For component styling Material-UI is used and for the rest part Bootstrap v5.0.
-The online version is hosted on Heroku.
-All animations are done with SCSS only.
+- All animations are done using SCSS only.

 ![ss-1](./screenshots/SS1.jpg)